Runtime Environments > Elastic runtime environments > Working with elastic runtime environments

 1In Administrator, select Runtime Environments.

-2Select the Show Dependencies action for your elastic runtime environment.
+2Select Show Dependencies from the Actions menu for your elastic runtime environment.

 The Uses tab displays the objects that the elastic runtime environment uses.
 The Used By tab shows the objects that use the environment.

 This image shows the Dependencies tab of an elastic runtime environment.
-It displays examples of a connection and mapping task that is using the environment.
-The dependency details include columns for: Name, Type, Location, Updated By, and Status.
+It displays examples of a connection and mapping task that are using the environment.
+The dependency details include columns for Name, Type, Location, Updated By, and Status.

 To sort the objects that appear on the page, click the Sort icon and select the column name for the property you want to sort by.

 To filter the objects that appear on the dependencies page, click the Filter icon.
-Use filters to find specific objects.
 To apply a filter, click Add Field, select the property to filter by, and then enter the property value.
 You can specify multiple filters.
 For example, to find connections with Oracle in the name, add the Type filter and specify Connection.
-Then add the Name filter and enter "Oracle".
+Then add the Name filter and enter Oracle.

 Setting permissions for an elastic runtime environment